Australian Music Association: Melbourne Guitar Show

 In 2023 the Guitar Show returned as a live event for the first time after a three-year hiatus.
 It included more than 60 retailers of guitars and accessories.
-In 2025 the Melbourne Guitar Show moved to Melbourne Showgrounds.
+In 2025 the Melbourne Guitar Show moved venues to the Melbourne Showgrounds.

 Sydney Drum and Percussion Show

 The inaugural Sydney Drum and Percussion Show was held in May 2017, based on the model of the Melbourne Guitar Show, and featured seminars, demonstrations, and live performances.